Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 #### General analysis

   The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
-The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
+The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual paid license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
 [INLA][] provides tools for Bayesian inference of latent Gaussian models.
 It was developed specifically for agriculture and contains functions for modelling spatial variation in field experiments.
 [SpATS][] can be used to adjust for field spatial variation using [p-splines](http://dx.doi.org/10.1002/bimj.202100212).

-#### Genotype-by-environment interactions

-  [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
-[IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials following [Montesinos-López 2018](https://pubmed.ncbi.nlm.nih.gov/29097376/).
-The package [gge][] is useful for producing GGE biplots, while [bayesammi][] can conduct Bayesian estimation of additive main effects multiplicative interaction model.
-[EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.
-[FW][] implements Finlay-Wilkinson regression using a Gibbs sampler.

 #### High throughput phenotyping (HTP)